On low rank-width colorings: Introduction and main results

 \begin{definition} A class $\CCC$ of graphs \emph{admits low rank-width colorings} if there exist functions $N:\N\rightarrow\N$ and $Q:\N\rightarrow\N$ such that for all $p\in \N$, every graph $G\in \CCC$ can be vertex colored with at most $N(p)$ colors such that the union of any $i\leq p$ color classes induces a subgraph of rank-width at most $Q(i)$. \end{definition}

-As proved by Oum~\cite{oum2008rank}, every graph $G$ with tree-width $k$ has rank-width at most $k+1$, hence every graph class which admits low tree-depth colorings also admits low rank-width colorings.
+As proved by Oum~\cite{oum2008rank}, every graph $G$ with tree-width $k$ has rank-width at most $k+1$, hence every graph class which admits low tree-width colorings (that is, every class of bounded expansion) also admits low rank-width colorings.
 On the other hand, graphs admitting a low rank-width coloring can be very dense.
-We also remark that graph classes admitting low rank-width colorings are monotone under taking induced subgraphs, as rank-width does not increase by removing vertices.
+We also remark that graph classes admitting low rank-width colorings can be closed under taking induced subgraphs without spoiling this property, as rank-width does not increase by removing vertices.

 Let us remark that due to the model-checking algorithm of Courcelle et al.~\cite{courcelle2000linear}, the (induced) subgraph isomorphism problem is solvable in cubic time for every fixed pattern $H$ whenever the input graph is given together with a low rank-width coloring for $p=|V(H)|$, using $N(p)$ colors.
-Indeed, it suffices to iterate through all $p$-tuples of color classes and look for the pattern $H$ in the subgraph induced by these color classes; this can be done efficiently since this subgraph has rank-width at most $Q(p)$.
+Again, it suffices to iterate through all $p$-tuples of color classes and look for the pattern $H$ in the subgraph induced by these color classes; this can be done efficiently since this subgraph has rank-width at most $Q(p)$.
 The caveat is that the graph has to be supplied with an appropriate coloring.
 In this work we do not investigate the algorithmic aspects of low rank-width colorings, and rather concentrate on the combinatorial question of which classes admit such colorings, and which do not.